Systematic Reviews on Drug Policy

 Overview

 The CDPE conducts systematic reviews to generate the best available evidence to guide drug policies.
-Our systematic reviews analyze the effectiveness of policies and interventions that aim to prevent, treat, or reduce harms related to problematic substance use.
+Our systematic reviews analyze the effectiveness of policies and interventions that aim to prevent, treat, or reduce harms related to substance use.

 By developing a strong body of evidence to identify the most impactful strategies as well as potentially wasteful or harmful interventions, these studies can contribute to advancing evidence-based drug policies that promote health and human rights.